santorini19970530/python_crash_course_revision/chapter06.md

 **Definition**: Storing multiple dictionaries in a list, or a list of items as a value in a dictionary.

+**Key Points**:
+- Lists can contain dictionaries
+- Dictionaries can contain lists
+- Dictionaries can contain other dictionaries
+- Allows complex data structures

+**Example**:
 ```python
 aliens = []
 for alien_number in range(30):